ychfan/youtube-vos.org/_pages/challenge/2019/index.md

 ## Submission
-* Track 1: Video Object Segmentation
+* Track 1: Video Object Segmentation (will be released soon)
-* Track 2: Video Instance Segmentation
+* Track 2: Video Instance Segmentation (will be released soon)

 ## Organizers